Alluxio/alluxio/docs/Syncing-the-Underlying-Filesystem.md

 ---
 layout: global
-title: Syncing-the-Underlying-Filesystem
+title: Syncing the Underlayer Filesystem
 ---

 Often times, there is already data in the underlying store, but when Tachyon is started, it will not have knowledge about the preexisting files.

 Use the tachyon shell command loadufs to sync the filesystems.